 There is a lot of monkey business going on in the CBD oil industry, as well as in the essential oil industry.
 Actually, the truth is that there is a lot of nonsense going on in every industry--food, personal care, essential oils, and more.
 It's so hard to know who to trust!

 I spend a lot of time doing research for my family (sometimes it feels like too much), because I don't want to spend our hard-earned money on junk and well, we've been taken before and I'm pretty fed up with it.

 CBD Oil: There's a lot to sort through about this as well.
 I encourage you to really do your own research about quality companies to purchase from but this post about our CBD Experience might be helpful and has some brands listed at the end.

-I do my best to stay on top of these industries, and I'm always doing research, so stay tuned--you can subscribe to my newsletter here for updates on this and other topics.
+I do my best to stay on top of these industries, and I'm always doing research, so stay tuned--you can learn more about me and subscribe to update here.

 Have you used CBD Oil or Copaiba Oil?